uhuohuy/GazPNE2/README.md

 [10-14] correspons to COVID-19 dataset

-The other parameters are the probability threshold used in our approach.
+The other parameters are the probability thresholds used in our approach.
 You can just keep the default value.

 ## Result